pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 # Message Actions API for Objective-C SDK

-Use Message Actions to add/remove metadata on published messages (receipts, reactions, custom data).
-Subscribe to channels to receive message action events; fetch past actions from Message Persistence.
+Use Message Actions to add/remove metadata on published messages (receipts, reactions).
+Subscribe to channels to receive action events; fetch past actions from Message Persistence.

+Note: Requires Message Persistence enabled in the Admin Portal for all operations.

+##### Reactions
-Reactions: Using Message Actions for emoji/social reactions.
+“Message Reactions” are Message Actions used for emoji/social reactions; same underlying API.

 ## Add message action

-Requires Message Persistence: enable in the Admin Portal.

 Add an action to a published message.
 Response includes the added action.

 ### Method(s)

-Use this Objective-C method:

 ```
 `1- (void)addMessageActionWithRequest:(PNAddMessageActionRequest *)request